The Helmet (Kranos), Crest, and Lining

 The Illyrian Helmet

-Approximately one quarter of all surviving Greek helmets are of this open-faced type, and it perhaps saw a even longer span of use than the Corinthian, making it very underrepresented in the hobby.
+Approximately one quarter of all surviving Greek helmets are of this open-faced type which saw a even longer span of use than the Corinthian, making it very underrepresented in the hobby.
 Originally produced in the Peloponnese and Attica, it appears to have been widely exported to the “barbarian” regions north of Greece (including Macedonia, which started producing the type domestically).
 Good quality reproductions are made by DSC and sold by other vendors, including Res Bellica.

 The Chalchidian Helmet